Code-Institute-Submissions/rockanrolla/README.md

   - __*Developer link*__.
 An image that links the visitor to the [developer's resume](https://danmtt.github.io/ucd-resume/index.html) (under costruction).
 It displays a cube in 3d that rotates 360 degrees when hovered.
 This is a special feature that I would like to include in every project in the future.

   - __*Social media platform's icons*__.
 A box containing three links to connect the visitor to the different social media profiles of the band.
-This way they should receive current news and posts, increading the chances to interact with the band.
+This way they should receive current news and posts, increasing the chances to interact with the band.

 + __*Back to top button:*__ A button that only exist on Mobile approach and helps the customer to navigate back to the page header and then easily navigate to another page of the site.